Sunday

 Ikea in Red Hook: Once Was . . .
 (Street Art from the Construction Site)

-Vestiges (color coded): The top of a yellow bollard, from the shipyard that once stood at the site, peeks out from the fence.
+Vestiges: A yellow bollard, from the shipyard that once stood at the site, peeks out from the fence

 Former site of Lilly’s Bar

-Brooklyn Decrepit fills the void before Swedish Modern steps in
+Before Swedish Modern arrives: Brooklyn Decrepit fills the void

 Foundation Rising: Birth of a Big Box